Lauterbourg

-Lauterbourg (/fr/ or /fr/; Lauterburg) (historically in English: Lauterburgh) is a commune and Bas-Rhin department in the Grand Est administrative region in north-eastern France.
-Situated on the German border and not far from the German city of Karlsruhe, it is the easternmost commune in Metropolitan France (excluding the island of Corsica).
+Lauterbourg (/fr/ or /fr/; Lauterburg; historically in English: Lauterburgh) is a commune and Bas-Rhin department in the Grand Est administrative region in north-eastern France.
+Situated on the German border and not far from the German city of Karlsruhe, it is the easternmost commune in mainland France.
 The German town across the border is Neulauterburg.

 Geography

 Lauterbourg lies near the rivers Lauter and Rhine.

 The commune contains several small lakes in the flat land directly on the west of the Rhine, with which they connect.

 The commune is the confluence of more than one ecotone: an ecotone between river and agrisystem and one between agrisystem and the forest (Forêt du Bienwald), whose northern edge coincides with the German frontier.
 The commune is entirely set on the alluvial land fronting the Rhine, but the foothills of the north Vosges Mountains, where the Lauter has its source, are not far away.
 In anthropological and cultural terms, Lauterbourg is at the meeting point between the two German territories (formerly separate states) of Baden-Württemberg and Rheinland-Pfalz.
 On the other hand, it is also adjacent to a major river and land route which for centuries has been a focus of commercial and cultural currents, but also of major military currents in times of war.

 Lauterbourg is connected by a railway line with Strasbourg to the south and Wörth am Rhein to the north.
 The town has had its own railway station since 1876, and since the reversion of Alsace to French control it has been connected to both the French and German rail networks.
 The lines have never been electrified, however, and in recent decades the trains have been diesel powered.

 Close by, to the west, is the northern end of the A35 Autoroute, the principal north-south highway in Alsace which links to Strasbourg and, beyond that, Mulhouse and Basel (St Louis).
 A linking autobahn to the north has not been constructed, but there is a narrow road running north through Germany towards the Autobahn network, linking to nearby cities such as Ludwigshafen and Karlsruhe.

 Spring and Autumn are pleasant in Lauterbourg.
 Summers are warm with the occasional afternoon thunderstorm.
 Winter can be very cold.
 Lauterbourg is one of the coldest low lying places in France and can experience cold east winds most Winters.